Chapter 15 Beyond Superpower II: Custom Simulations

 set.seed(01292020)

-pwr_res = pwr_bidat(c(.4,.3),N=1000)
+= pwr_bidat(c(.4,.3),N=1000) pwr_res

-Now that we have the results we can create a table as output using the kable function.
+Now that we have the results we can create a table as output using the kable

 # Create pretty table to print results

-knitr::kable(pwr_res %>%
+::kable(pwr_res %>%

-rename(Coefficients = coef,
+knitrrename(Coefficients = coef,

 `Average Log Odds` = estimate,